everymind/everymind.github.io/_projects/ComparativeNeuroscience-Brighton/01-intro.md

 ## What do we mean by "intelligent behaviour"?

-We believe that _intelligent behaviour_ has to do with how you respond when you are surprised, or how you respond to something you did not expect.

-In order to be surprised, you have to be able to guess what is going to happen next, and you also have to decide how sure you are about your guess.
-When your guess is really wrong, but you felt very sure that you would be right, this moment is surprise, and it is in this moment that your understanding of the world breaks.

-When you are able to deal with the thing that surprised you, to the point where maybe it doesn't surprise you any longer, you have changed your understanding of the world.
-Changing yourself in this way is an important part of learning how to learn, and we believe that learning how to learn is an important part of _intelligence_.
+We believe that _intelligent behaviour_ has to do with how you create and play with your expectations about the world around you in order to solve problems.
+We also believe that there is a difference between the kind of _intelligence_ that is relevant for humans in industrialised societies, and the abstract characteristics that define the general idea of _intelligence_, which should apply no matter who is using it.

+This belief is strengthened by the fact that cephalopods, marine animals whose nervous systems are completely different from ours, are able to solve many problems that we once thought only humans could solve.
+So we want to design experiments that can pose problems to both humans and cuttlefish in more or less the same way, without relying on human language.
+In this way, we can compare the solutions given by humans versus cuttlefish.
+If a certain strategy or mental tool for problem-solving is important for **both** species, it's likely that such a strategy or tool may be a **general principle** of _intelligence_.

 ## A history of "intelligence": test scores vs. "power" and learning